 Protecting the delicate ecosystem of the Turneffe Atoll Marine Reserve is a shared responsibility.
 To ensure the long-term health of our marine environment and the safety of all guests, we have established clear guidelines regarding wildlife interactions.

 Under these guidelines, the intentional feeding or chumming of any wildlife;including fish, sharks, rays, turtles, and crocodiles-is strictly prohibited throughout the reserve.
-This is done to prevent unpredictable animal behavior, protect natural foraging habits, and maintain the critical balance of our coral reef ecosystem.

 The Turneffe Atoll Marine Reserve - a protected marine area of regional and global importance that includes a mosaic of rich ocean habitats.